flipcoder/qor/QorBook.md

 }
 ```

-#### MyState.cpp/h
+#### Game.cpp/h

-Copy the base example's base state and change the naming of the file and class
+Copy the base example's game state and change the naming of the file and class
 to whatever you wish to call your main state.

 #### Compilation